PilzDE/Pilz_PSENrd3.1_live_and_IndustrialPI_4/README.md

 python3 PSENrd3_DetectPeople_GUI_V1.py
 ```
 + You should now see a yellow GUI with a gray range area showing whether your sensor is connected.
 You have a counter in the yellow area.

+## 11. License Inforamtion

+> [!Note]
+> This project is licensed under the GNU General Public License v3.0 - see the LICENSE file for details.
+You find the LICENSE file in the main branch.

 <!--### 10.3 Install additional Python packages for the Version V4